 Applicants should also refer to the STFC Project Management Framework.
 The Framework sets out the control environment within which science projects are appraised, managed, monitored and evaluated, and contains useful advice on writing proposals and on good project management practice.

 Proposals submitted to PPRP should be proportional to the size and complexity of the project, but should not exceed 40 pages including technical appendices.
 This page limit will be strictly enforced.
+Appended finance tables and risk registers are not included in the 40 page limit.

 Applicants must submit their application through the Joint Electronic Submission (Je-S) System by 4pm by the deadline given by the PPRP Secretary.